 - Swells in heat

-- People take sometimes to use in their own project, like yard sale signs
+- People take sometimes to use in their own projects, like yard sale signs

 PVC Polyvinyl Chloride Smooth Plastic

-Here are the pluses to using this material:
+Here are the pluses of using this material:

 - This is ideal for interior use